Jesperoka/tdt4195/README.md

 **Answer:**

-A low-pass filtering kernel in some sense averages the input, so we expect the kernel itself to have more uniform values, thus giving it mostly low frequencies in all spatialdirections.
+A low-pass filtering kernel, in some sense, averages the input, so we expect the kernel itself to have more uniform values, thus giving it mostly low frequencies in all spatialdirections.
 The high-pass filtering kernel does somewhat the opposite, having sharp differences in the kernel values, leading to higher frequencies in the spatial directions.

 Thus, 5a is the high-pass filter and 5b is the low-pass filter.